GoogleCloudPlatform/bank-of-anthos/extras/basic-production-setup/README.md

-# TLS with Google Managed SSL certificate issued by Let's Encrypt
+# Configure networking for a basic production cluster

-This directory contains configuration of the Bank of Anthos web application to run it on GKE Autopilot with TLS Ingress that uses Google Managed SSL certificates.
+This directory contains configurations needed to deploy the Bank of Anthos web application on GKE Autopilot with TLS Ingress that uses Google Managed SSL certificates.

 * `gke-autopilot` - directory contians Terraform configuration to create GKE Autopilot.
 * `ip-and-dns` - directory contians Terraform configuration for Global IP address and Cloud DNS Zone resources.